 Although elitists and pluralists present political influence as a tug-of-war with people at opposite ends of a rope trying to gain control of government, in reality government action and public policy are influenced by an ongoing series of tradeoffs or compromises.
 For instance, an action that will meet the needs of large numbers of people may not be favored by the elite members of society.
 Giving the elite what they want may interfere with plans to help the poor.
 As pluralists argue, public policy is created as a result of competition among groups.
 In the end, the interests of both the elite and the people likely influence government action, and compromises will often attempt to please them both.

 Since the framing of the U.S. Constitution, tradeoffs have been made between those who favor the supremacy of the central government and those who believe that state governments should be more powerful.
-Should state governments be able to respond to the desires of citizen groups by legalizing the use of marijuana?
-Should the national government be able to close businesses that sell marijuana even in states where it is legal?
+With the rapid spread of COVID-19 in 2020, should the national government have been able to mandate state and local actions on masks and social distancing in order to protect the public?
+Or, was the approach that played out, with state and local control of these measures, the way to go?
 Should those who control the Federal Bureau of Investigation (FBI) and the National Security Agency (NSA) be allowed to eavesdrop on phone conversations of Americans and read their email?
 Should groups like the American Civil Liberties Union (ACLU), which protect all citizens’ rights to freedom of speech, be able to prevent this?

 Many of the tradeoffs made by government are about freedom of speech.
 The First Amendment of the Constitution gives Americans the right to express their opinions on matters of concern to them; the federal government cannot interfere with this right.
 Because of the Fourteenth Amendment, state governments must protect this right also.
-At the same time, neither the federal government nor state governments can allow someone’s right to free expression to interfere with someone else’s ability to exercise his or her own rights.
-For example, in the United States, it is legal for women to have abortions.
-Many people oppose this right, primarily for religious reasons, and often protest outside facilities that provide abortions.
+At the same time, neither the federal government nor state governments can allow someone’s right to free expression to interfere with someone else’s ability to exercise their own rights.
+For example, in the United States, people often protest outside facilities that provide abortions.
 In 2007, the state of Massachusetts enacted a law that required protestors to stand thirty-five feet away from clinic entrances.
 The intention was to prevent women seeking abortions from being harassed or threatened with violence.
 Groups favoring the protection of women’s reproductive rights supported the law.
 Groups opposed to abortion argued that the buffer zone prevented them from speaking to women to try to persuade them not to have the procedure done.
 In 2014, in the case of McCullen v.
-Coakley, the U.S. Supreme Court struck down the law that created a buffer zone between protestors and clinic entrances.18 The federal government does not always side with those who oppose abortion, however.
-Several states have attempted to pass laws requiring women to notify their husbands, and often obtain their consent, before having an abortion.
-All such laws have been found unconstitutional by the courts.
+Coakley, the U.S. Supreme Court struck down the law that created a buffer zone between protestors and clinic entrances.18